 An exit interview is asking a departing employee about his experience at the company.
 This process can help throw light into things like toxic management practices, departmental conflicts, etc.

 Most people don’t like to be micro-managed.
 Most people don’t like to be managed at all!

-Clint Pulver is the founder and president of the Centre for Employee Retention.
+Clint Pulver is the founder and president of the Center for Employee Retention.
 He believes in leadership that helps, encourages, and supports their employees.
-In his book "I love it here", he tells us how mentorship over old-school management techniques can totally transform an average employee into a high performer.
+In his book "I love it here", he tells us how mentorship over old-school management techniques are better.
+And, how it can totally transform an average employee into a high performer.

 Assigning a mentor or a buddy to a new employee is also a great onboarding idea.
 The newcomer can learn about their work and the existing techniques from his mentor.
 Moreover, a new employee can offer a fresh take on things.
 As a result, this will help generate creative and innovative ideas.